Nextiva / Blog / VoIP

 Let’s understand an IVR call flow with a simple example.

 A customer calls a bank to check their balance.
-The IVR system first greets them and might offer language options.
+The IVR system first greets them and then might offer language options.

-Then, it presents a menu of choices, like checking account balances, making a transfer, or speaking to a customer service representative.
+It then presents a menu of choices, like check account balances, make a transfer, or speak to a customer service representative.
 The customer can respond by pressing the corresponding number on their keypad or saying the desired option.
+The IVR system interprets the input and directs callers accordingly.

-Here’s what’s happening behind the scenes:
+That’s what the customer sees.
+Now, here’s what’s happening behind the scenes:

 1. Caller interaction and menu navigation